mikezter/s_object/README.md

 Why should'nt i use it?
 -----------------------

-No tests contained.
+Some tests contained.
 Any help appreciated.

 How do i use it?
 ----------------